 In accordance with ISBE 105 ILCS5/14A-32, copies of this policy are available at each school building as well as published on the District 44 website: https://www.sd44.org/

-Residential District 44 families who have children that will reach age 5 by December 1 may apply and request consideration for early entrance to kindergarten.
-Residential District 44 families who have children that will reach 6 years by September 2 - December 1st may apply and request consideration for early entrance to first grade.
+Residential District 44 families who have children that will reach age 5 after September 1 may apply and request consideration for early entrance to kindergarten.
 This process begins by parents contacting their residential elementary building principal, in writing, by March 15th to state their intent to apply and begin the Early Entrance Application Process.
-If testing is needed, students will participate in a thorough Readiness to Attend School testing and assessment process to determine whether their child is eligible for early entrance.
+Students will participate in a thorough Readiness to Attend School testing and assessment process to determine eligibility for early entrance.

 The following checklist can guide parents who may be considering pursuing this process:

 Individual Subject Acceleration

 Students, whose academic needs are not sufficiently met through differentiation may request consideration for Individual Subject Acceleration Program.

 Students who are highly advanced in either English Language Arts (ELA) or Mathematics may apply and request consideration for Individual Subject Acceleration.
 The first part of the Individual Subject Acceleration Request process will involve a review of 1) the individual student’s readiness to accelerate, 2) the student’s desire to accelerate, 3) and if the student’s academic needs are not being sufficiently met through differentiation.

 Students, whose academic needs are not sufficiently met through differentiation may request consideration to the Whole-Grade Acceleration Program.